 Now that we have compared and contrasted the respective four-cylinder motors, we can shine some light on the other major differences between an EcoBoost Mustang and a Focus ST.

 Both Ford cars feature a number of dissimilarities in their respective drivetrains.
 Like all Ford Focus trims, minus the RS, the Focus ST is a front-wheel-drive vehicle.
 In contrast, like the rest of the pony car lineup, EcoBoost Mustangs feature a rear-wheel-drive system.

 The rear-wheel-drive setup is more ideal for performance driving, but believe it or not, the Focus ST actually features larger wheels than its pony car rival.
-The Ford Focus ST leaves the factory with 18” x 7” rims, while the EcoBoost Mustang comes equipped with 17” x 7.5” wheels.
+The Ford Focus ST leaves the factory with 18” x 8” wheels, while the base EcoBoost Mustang comes equipped with 17” x 7.5” wheels.
 If you are unsatisfied with the 17” stock rims, however, there are plenty of aftermarket Mustang wheels available that will allow you to add your own personal stamp to your build.